stellarwp/shepherd/docs/getting-started.md

 ## Configuration and Registration

-Shepherd requires a DI container that implements `StellarWP\ContainerContract\ContainerInterface`.
-You need to configure and register Shepherd before using it.
-This is typically done in your plugin's main file:
+Shepherd requires a DI container implementing `StellarWP\ContainerContract\ContainerInterface`.
+Register Shepherd in your plugin:

 ```php
 use StellarWP\Shepherd\Config;